bhmcarr/dancer_web/README.md

-# dancertest
+# Testing Perl Dancer
-testing out Perl Dancer with a bit of Jquery and Ajax on the side
+This repo hosts the code for my tests of web server hosting using Perl Dancer.

 This code is based on the Perl Dancer Tutorial Repo here on GitHub.
 A lot of code was pulled from there.
 I added a few of my own tweaks and features, and will continue to do so.